 Contraception is about stopping a pregnancy occurring.
-There are 15 methods of contraception available in the UK.
-These prevent pregnancy but will not protect against Sexually Transmitted Infections so you will also need to use a condom.
+There are 12 reversible methods of contraception available in the UK.
+These reduce the risk of pregnancy, but only condoms will reduce your risk against Sexually Transmitted Infections so you will also need to use a condom.

 If you are thinking about or having sex and don’t want to get pregnant you need a suitable and effective method of contraception.
 To find out more about contraceptive methods and which might be best for you click here.

 Call us to make an appointment at any of our clinics across Nottingham.

 Important information about getting your contraception from our Sexual Health Services

 All of our Sexual Health Services have bookable appointments.
 Some clinics have a very limited number of appointments available, so think ahead - book your next appointment about 1-2 months before you need to renew your contraception.